digital-asset/daml/docs/source/json-api/index.rst

 With Query Store
 ------------------

-In production setups, you should configure the JSON API to use a PostgreSQL backend as a cache.
+You can configure the JSON API to use a PostgreSQL/Oracle(Enterprise Edition Only) backend as a cache.
 The in-memory backend will call the ledger to fetch the entire active contract set for the templates in your query every time so it is generally not recommended to rely on this in production.
 Note that the PostgreSQL backend acts purely as a